anotherstarburst/principles-and-practices/practices/databases/indexes.md

 Always try to reference an indexed set of columns on the foreign key table.

+In Postgres an index is *not* automatically created when a Foreign Key is created because, despite the name, the Foreign Key is primarily a constraint that restricts the values in the child column to those present in the parent.

+However Foreign Key columns are often used in joins which then means they need performant lookups to avoid a query slowdown.

 ## Using indexes on the SQLAlchemy model

 You define a column as indexed on the model but this is just advisory.
 You need to actually create the index on the database by generating a migration.